openbtps/btps-node/docs/docusaurus/docs/protocol/keyRotation.md

 - **Monitor for issues** that might require rollback
 - **Document rollback decision criteria**
 - **Extended key retention** for large platforms:
-  - Keep old keys for 2-3 months after migration
+  - Keep old keys for 1 month after migration
   - Monitor for any systems still using old selectors
   - Gradual removal based on usage analytics